 Growth evaluation is an important tool to learn more about health.
 After years of study, the World Health Organization (WHO) launched a new Growth Curve, an international standard developed to analyze the normality or not of the child's growth process, as well as compose the diagnosis of nutritional status and monitor its evolution over time.

-With the Ninsaúde Apolo system, pediatricians will be able to analyze these data of children from zero to five years old, through the growth curve existing within the system itself.
-To use this tool is very simple, check out the step by step below.
+With the Ninsaúde Apolo system, pediatricians will be able to analyze the data of children from zero to five years old, through the growth curve existing within the system itself.
+To use this tool is very simple, check out the step-by-step below.